-75 Submission from the Unrepresented Nations and Peoples Organization.
+74 Submission from the Unrepresented Nations and Peoples Organization.

 Presentation made by Gam Shimray at the expert seminar convened by the Expert Mechanism in February 2021.
+See also the statement made by the Association de Femmes de Kabylie at the fourteenth session of the Expert Mechanism.